amervitz/CrmDataPackager/README.md

 # CrmDataPackager

-CrmDataPackager is a PowerShell module with functions for unpacking and packing Dynamics 365 configuration migration data.
+CrmDataPackager is a PowerShell module with functions for unpacking and packing Dynamics 365 configuration migration data files.

+Read [Announcing the CrmDataPackager PowerShell module](https://alanmervitz.com/2020/12/20/announcing-crmdatapackager-powershell-module/) for an overview of this PowerShell module.

 ## Installation